Sathyan Mokeri

 Sathyan Mokeri (born 2 October 1953) is an Indian communist Journalist and politician.
-He represented Nadapuram constituency in the Kerala Legislative Assembly from 1987 to 2001.
+He represented Nadapuram constituency in the Kerala Legislative Assembly from 1987 to 2001, being elected thrice.
 In 2015, he was elected the Assistant Secretary of Communist Party of India Kerala State Committee.
+He has been convicted in two criminal cases; one in 2015 where he was fined Rs.
+200, and another in 2024 where he was fined Rs.
+1450.

+Education

+In 1980, Mokeri obtained a Bachelor of Arts in Sociology from the Malayalam University of Calicut.